GoodIntentionsAssistant/gi/README.md

-## API

-To be written

 ## Entities
-Entities are used for training the system and parsing parameters.
+Entities are used for training the classifiers and parsing parameters.
 They can almost be seen as a dictionary of words.

 They are only used with intents to train the brain on a list of words.

 Before an intent is called parameters are parsed using entity data.